 A local anesthetic is given to ensure that you are comfortable throughout the procedure.
 The area is cleansed and draped.
-Dr. Leavitt or Emily Paskewitz directs the laser beam toward your skin imperfections.
+Dr. Leavitt directs the laser beam toward your skin imperfections.
 The laser quickly and accurately vaporizes the outermost layers of skin just four or five cells in thickness or less.

 What can be expected?